Integrative Microbial and Plant Systems Research Experience

 - Upload a one-page statement of purpose and a transcript (downloaded or scanned transcripts are acceptable).
 Please have these ready prior to completing the application.

 - The personal statement should demonstrate why you are interested in science and research, your career and educational goals, and why you think this research experience would benefit you.
-Include any laboratory skills, research experience, awards, honors, or extracurricular activities you would like us to know about.
-Please also discuss preferred areas of research based on sample projects on our website.
+Include any laboratory skills, research experience, awards, honors or extracurricular activities you would like us to know about.
+Please also discuss preferred areas of research based on the sample projects listed above.

 - Ask one faculty member to use the program recommendation form to submit a letter of recommendation.